-The organised mass tourist include tourists that looks for familiar destinations, travels on package tours, desire for familiar things while travelling (such as international hotel chains), and have no inreaction with the local community.
+The organised mass tourist include tourists that looks for familiar destinations, travels on package tours, desire for familiar things while travelling (such as international hotel chains), and have no interaction with the local community.
 Another group is the independent mass tourists.
 These tourists travel to the regular tourist routes, while making their own arrangements and travel individually.
-The third group includes the explorers who travel to less known destinations and explore local culture, but do not get very involved with the local population.
+The third group includes the explorers who travel to lesser-known destinations and explore local culture, but do not get very involved with the local population.
 The last group of tourists includes the drifters who travel to less developed and less known destinations, stay with local residents, eat local food, and try to learn as much as they can about the culture.

 Mo.
 Havitz and Howard (1994) developed a scale to measure the three dimensions used by Cohen.
 The 'Destination Oriented Dimension' (DOD), considers the tourist's preference with regard to novelty and familiarity in the destination.
-This dimention focus on the destination and the degree to which the tourist's choice is driven by the desire for new and different experiences.
-The second dimension, 'Travel Service Dimension' (TSD), focus on the degree to which tourists seek standardized tourism services in a foreign country.
+This dimension focuses on the destination and the degree to which the tourist's choice is driven by the desire for new and different experiences.
+The second dimension, 'Travel Service Dimension' (TSD), focuses on the degree to which tourists seek standardized tourism services in a foreign country.
 The third dimension, 'Social Contact dimension' (SCD), examines the degree to which tourists want to interact with the local culture or observe it from the outside.

 Some research concerning destination choice distinguish between the decisions for travel domestically and for travel abroad.
 Eugenio-Martin and Campos-Soria (2011) found that willingness to travel is not only related to income level but also to the characteristics of the tourist's region of residence like climate, size and tourist attractions.
-They found that those that leave in larger communities travel more, probably, according to their explanation because of the larger variety of transportation.
-When age increases so does the likelihood to travel internationally, however when the number of kids increase the likelihood to travel domestically increases.
+They found that those that live in larger communities travel more, probably, according to their explanation because of the larger variety of transportation.
+When age increases so does the likelihood to travel internationally, however when the number of children increase the likelihood to travel domestically increases.
 According to that research international and domestic traveling are substitute with a preference to international traveling when income increases.

 Machinda, Serirat and Gulid (2009) showed that domestic and international tourists are different in all the motivations to choose the destination and in the perception of the destination.
 For example, domestic tourists were attracted to the destination because of the nature and the climate while the international tourists choose the destination because of the friendliness of the local people.
-In addition, visits of domestic tourist to the destination are more frequent, but their length of stay and level of expanse is lower.
+In addition, visits of domestic tourist to the destination are more frequent, but their length of stay and level of expense is lower.

-This research is the first attempt to analyze the preference over of urban and rural sites from the tourist point of view.
+This research is the first attempt to analyze the preferences for urban or rural sites from the tourist’s point of view.
 The mixture over urban and rural sites is affected by personality characteristic and may distinguish between international and domestic travel.
-The association between childhood settlement, Mo's dimensions to measure Cohen's typology and Socio-demographic variables and tourist mixture of urban and rural destination is tested.
+The association between childhood settlement, Mo's dimensions to measure Cohen's typology and socio-demographic variables and tourist mixture of urban and rural destination are tested.

 This research included a hierarchical multiple regression that examine whether the association between childhood residences, gender and rural and urban preference is mediated by novelty, local relationship, level of pre-organized tours and number of trips.